 Develop cordial relationships among members and cooperative relationships with other professionals

-Our Strategy We promote and develop the professional skills of our members through our various meetings, in which we have various panel discussions; we encourage members to get actively involved in NABA, and we aim to build relationships with the students/our peers, our GSU faculty and corporate firms/professionals.
+NABA GSU: Our Strategy We promote and develop the professional skills of our members through our various meetings.
+We have various panel discussions, encourage our members to be actively involved in NABA student and professional meetings, and we aim to build relationships with the students, our peers, our GSU faculty and corporate firms/professionals.

 NABA History In December 1969, nine African-Americans met in New York City to discuss the unique challenges and limited opportunities they faced in the accounting profession.
 In that year, there were only 136 African-American Certified Public Accountants (CPA's) out of a total of 100,000 in the United States.